Analysis | Peloton Investors Are Really Sweating Now

 Not only is Peloton facing pressure from cheaper substitutes, it also has fresh competition from all the gyms that have reopened as fitness fans look to get out of the house.
 The company spent 172% more on sales and marketing compared with a year ago, when advertising wasn’t necessary because it couldn’t even keep up with demand.
 Current Peloton customers are also using the service less often amid reopenings, with average monthly workouts per subscription dropping more than 20% to 19.9.
 That’s still slightly better than pre-pandemic levels.

 Meanwhile, Peloton’s expansion into the treadmill business has been rocky.
 It had to recall both models after reports of screens falling off the Tread and videos of children getting sucked under the Tread+ (one incident resulted in a child’s death).
 The recalls pointed to a general weakness observed by some Peloton users: Its products don’t always seem to be of the best quality, even if their coupling with lively classes makes the brand rather special.
+But more important, how it handled these matters has now caught the attention of regulators.
 The company still sees treadmills as a growth opportunity, potentially more than twice as large as the bikes.
 It will begin selling the Tread again on Aug.
 30.

 Read more: Peloton Was Winning and Blew It: Tara Lachapelle